zonemaster/zonemaster/docs/design/Profiles.md

 ## Background

 The Zonemaster requirements and specification documents speak of user-configurable profiles and policies for Zonemaster Engine and CLI.

-The Profiles feature integrates both of those into a single data structure.
+In release 2017.4 the profile and policy concept from the requirements and specifications were integrated into single data structure, also called a profile.

 ## Profiles in Zonemaster Engine